The Lesson Israel Failed to Learn

 Unfortunately, Israel failed to learn from this service what Elohim had intended for them and for us to learn.
 It became so commonplace that they could slit the little goat’s or young bullock’s throat without even feeling anything for what the animal being sacrificed had to suffer and endure.
 I want you to think about this for a moment.
 Just pause and reflect on the scene.
 A little goat of a year old which is so pure and innocent without a care in the world suddenly is required to give up its life for your sin!
 Hardly seems fair, does it?
 And if it was a goat from your own flock that you had cared for since its birth think of how hard that would have been for you to slit its throat and end its life!
+Or at least it should have been a difficult thing to do.
 But yet this is what Elohim required in order to teach one of the most important lessons in all of the Scriptures.
 When people can take the life of that little goat or young bullock without any feeling or emotion something is wrong!
 It reveals the condition of the heart of the individual performing (maybe that is a good term for what was being done!) that rite or ordinance which was ordained by Elohim.
-They were just going through the motions without giving it any serious thought.
+They were just going through the motions without giving it any serious consideration.

 “The tender and delicate woman among you, which would not adventure to set the sole of her foot upon the ground for delicateness and tenderness, her eye shall be evil toward the husband of her bosom, and toward her son, and toward her daughter, and toward her young one that cometh out from between her feet, and toward her children which she shall bear: for she shall eat them for want of all things secretly in the siege and straitness, wherewith thine enemy shall distress thee in thy gates” (Deuteronomy 28:56-57, emphasis added).
 “The hands of the pitiful women have sodden [boiled or roasted] their own children: they were their meat in the destruction of the daughter of My people” (Lamentations 4:10, emphasis added).

-So how could they have prevented themselves from developing such hard hearts and have tender compassionate hearts like Elohim’s?
+So how could they have prevented themselves from developing such hard hearts and have a tender compassionate heart like Elohim’s?
 If they had learned the lessons Elohim was trying to teach them in the sanctuary service they would have been saved from those horrendous evils.

 What should have happened to them when they came to the door of tabernacle of the congregation to slay that little goat or young bullock?
 It should have broken their hearts with grief for what they were about to do!
 My wife asked me how I would feel if I were to have to slay my dog, Bella, which we have had for five years?
 Think of people who have had to put down their pet after they have lived a lifetime with you in order to prevent them from suffering any longer.
 We had a Aussie by the name of Mocha who died in our arms from a reaction to her immunizations after having her only three months.
 It was hard!
 Very hard!